bhumilsarvaiya/supertokens-docker-sqlite/README.md

-## About this image

-The following parameters are required to start the container:
-- `config.yaml` environment variables (Configuration)
-- License Key file or License Key ID

 ## Configuration
 You can use your own `config.yaml` file as a shared volume or pass the key-values as environment variables.